Josh McDowell

-Joslin "Josh" McDowell (born August 17, 1939) is an evangelical Christian apologist and evangelist.
+Joslin "Josh" McDowell (born August 17, 1939) is an American evangelical Christian apologist and evangelist.
 He is the author or co-author of over 150 books.

 In 2006, his book Evidence That Demands a Verdict was ranked 13th in Christianity Today's list of most influential evangelical books published after World War II.
 Other well-known titles are More Than a Carpenter, A Ready Defense and Right from Wrong.

 Biography

 Family and education

 McDowell was born in Union City, Michigan, in 1939 with the given name Joslin.
 He is one of five children born to Wilmot McDowell.
-Sr. Biographer Joe Musser indicates that McDowell struggled with low self-esteem in his youth, as his father was an alcoholic and abusive.
+Biographer Joe Musser indicates that McDowell struggled with low self-esteem in his youth, as his father was an alcoholic and abusive.
 McDowell also revealed he was sexually abused repeatedly as a child by a farm hand, Wayne Bailey, from the age of 6 to 13.
 He enlisted in the Air National Guard, received basic training and assumed duties in mechanical maintenance of aircraft.
 After sustaining a head injury he was discharged from the service.

 He initially intended to pursue legal studies culminating in a political career, and began preparatory studies at Kellogg Community College, a two-year junior college in Battle Creek, Michigan.
 According to McDowell, he was an agnostic at college when he decided to prepare a paper that would examine the historical evidence of the Christian faith in order to disprove it.
 However, he converted to Christianity, after, as he says, he found evidence for it, not against it.
-He subsequently enrolled at Wheaton College in Wheaton, Illinois, where he was awarded a Bachelor of Arts degree.
-He then studied at Talbot Theological Seminary of Biola University, La Mirada, California.
+He subsequently enrolled at Wheaton College where he was awarded a Bachelor of Arts degree.
+He then studied at Talbot Theological Seminary of Biola University.
 He completed an exit paper examining the theology of Jehovah's Witnesses and was awarded the Master of Divinity degree, graduating magna cum laude.

 Josh McDowell married Dottie Youd, with whom he has four children and ten grandchildren; they live in California.
-His son, Sean, is also a Christian apologist as an Associate Professor in the Christian Apologetics program at Talbot School of Theology, Biola University.
+His son, Sean, is also a Christian apologist and Associate Professor at Biola University.